blpdev/prodguide/readme.md

 An informational guide about the various aspects and products associated with Vapornation and the industry.

 #### Vapornation Quiz
 Heavily modified version of the SlickQuiz plugin.
-Designed to determine whether or not our new trainees are ready to become fully-fledged for sales-people.
+Designed to determine whether or not our new trainees are ready to become fully-fledged sales-people.

 ##### Technologies Used
 1. PHP